Impact

 User Flows

 Using the journey maps and personas as a guide, I created user flows to understand the specific tasks Ben and Nina would need to do and the pages needed to complete them in the app.
-With these red routes in place, it would be easier to sketch out key screens and create the information architecture later on.

 User flow for cooking a recipe